 I wrote this note in the form of a checklist to refer back to monthly, to not just remind myself of what to do but also if ever in doubt of what’s important in life.
-Sometimes it’s important to look back and check out where you’ve been however for me I tend to think about it as if driving, whereby you surely need to check in the rear view mirror but it’s better to spend as much time as possible looking forward.
+Sometimes it’s important to look back and check out where you’ve been.
+I think about it as if driving a car.
+You need to check in the rear view mirror now and again, but spend as much time as possible looking forward.

 For me, a key thing is to endeavour to not get caught on a ring road.